 Writing a '1' to this bit will enable the Free-Running mode for the data acquisition.
-The first conversion is started by writing the STCONV bit in the ADCn.COMMAND high.
-In the Free-Running mode, a new conversion cycle is started immediately after or as soon as the previous conversion cycle has been completed.
-This is signaled by the RESRDY flag in the ADCn.INTFLAGS register.
+The first conversion is started by writing the STCONV bit in ADC.COMMAND high.
+In the Free-Running mode, a new conversion cycle is started immediately after or as soon as the previous conversion cycle has completed.
+This is signaled by the RESRDY flag in ADCn.INTFLAGS.